pantheon-systems/documentation/source/_docs/nested-docroot.md

 5. Add, commit, and push the `pantheon.yml` file with Git.
 6. Follow the instructions in either [Create a New Site with a Nested Docroot](#create-a-new-site-with-a-nested-docroot) or [Convert an Existing Site to Use a Nested Docroot](#convert-an-existing-site-to-use-a-nested-docroot) below.

-### Create a New Site with a Nested Docroot
+### Create a New Site
 If your site utilizes a [Custom Upstream](/docs/custom-upstream/) with a `pantheon.upstream.yml` file that enables nested docroot and the CMS code is in a web subdirectory, you are good to go!
 Otherwise, create a new site and follow the steps below.

-### Convert an Existing Site to Use a Nested Docroot
+### Convert an Existing Site
-You'll need to move the CMS code into the `web` subdirectory, either manually or by using one of the commands below:
+You'll need to move the CMS code into the `web` subdirectory, either manually or by using one of the commands below.

 <!-- Nav tabs -->
 <ul class="nav nav-tabs" role="tablist">